john-tornblom/pyxtuml/README.rst

 **Generate a meta model schema**

-To create a schema from a bridgepoint model, the following command may be used:
+To create an sql schema from a bridgepoint model, the following command may be used:

 ``$ python -m bridgepoint.gen_sql_schema [options] arg ...``

 gen_sql_schema.py [options] arg ...

-Generate an sql schema file for an xtUML model.
-The arguments are either xtuml files, or folders containing .xtuml files.
-Note that some type of attributes are not supported, e.g. instance handles or timers.

 --help, -h  show this help message and exit
 -c NAME     export sql schema for the component named NAME